Huegoxaga/notes/cloud-services/aws.md

 A NoSQL database that stores JSON data.

+- In DynamoDB, a table is a collection of items, and each item is a collection of attributes
+- Each table must have one of the following type of primary key to uniquely identify each item
+  - `Partition key` – A simple primary key, composed of one attribute known as the partition key
+  - `Partition key and sort key` – Referred to as a composite primary key, this type of key is composed of two attributes.
+The first attribute is the partition key, and the second attribute is the sort key
+- Secondary Indexes enable additional ways to query data, it can be:
+  - `Global secondary index` – Another set of partition key and sort key which are different from the existing ones used by the primary keys
+  - `Local secondary index` – An index that has the same partition key used by the primary key, but a different sort key.
+- `Partition` keys use `HASH` which adpots strict equality for query
+- `Sort` keys enables `gt`, `ge`, `lt`, `le`, `eq`, `beginsWith`, and `between` for query
 - Whenever the database is updated, new record or updated record will be sent to the DynamoDB Stream.

 ## RDS